Alejandro Drago - violinist, conductor, teacher & composer.

 Alejandro Drago's life in music began in his native Argentina where, as a small child, he accompanied his mother, a professional tango dancer, to the venues were she performed.
 His mother introduced him to Antonio Agri, who spent many years as a violinist with renowned composer and bandoneón player Astor Piazzolla.
 Agri recommended him to a member of his string ensemble who instructed him in the basics of music theory.
 He received a scholarship from the Russian government to study at Moscow State Conservatory under Marina Yashvili, and obtained his Master of Fine Arts in Violin Performance and Pedagogy.
 In 2008 he received a Master’s Degree in Violin Performance and a D.M.A. in Orchestral Conducting from the University of Southern Mississippi

 As a soloist, Alejandro has performed in the Great Hall at the Moscow Conservatory, the Saint Petersburg Philharmonic Hall (with the St. Petersburg Philharmonic Orchestra), Teatro Colón de Buenos Aires, The Kennedy Center and the Kolarac Zal of Belgrade.
-He has toured extensively in Russia, the United States, Austria, Lithuania, Belarus, France, Brazil, ex-Yugoslavia (Serbia, Bosnia-Herzegovina), Portugal, Mexico, Colombia, Panama, Paraguay, Ecuador and Haiti.
+He has toured extensively in Russia, the United States, China, Austria, Switzerland, Lithuania, Taiwan, Belarus, France, Brazil, ex-Yugoslavia (Serbia, Bosnia-Herzegovina), Romania, Portugal, Mexico, Colombia, Panama, Paraguay, Ecuador and Haiti.

 Alejandro's many awards include special prize in the Rodolfo Lipizer International Competition (Italy, 1992), third prize in the Petar Konjovich International Young Musicians Competition (Yugoslavia, 1993) and the first prize in the "New Talents in Classical Music" Competition (Buenos Aires, 1997).
-Highlights of past seasons include performances of the Six Sonatas for Solo Violin by Eugène Ysaÿe, Prokofiev’s First Violin Concerto with the Newton Mid-Kansas Symphony Orchestra, as well as premières of Arthur Barbosa’s Violin Concerto in the United States and Brazil, and his own arrangement of Piazzolla’s The Four Buenos Aires Seasons in Austria.
-For the 2010 - 2011 season, his engagements include a tour of former Yugoslavian republics, including Serbia (Belgrade), Croatia and Bosnia-Herzegovina (Sarajevo), performances of Tchaikovsky Violin Concerto with the Porto Alegre Symphony Orchestra and the University of Caxias do Sul Symphony Orchestra (Brazil), and standing invitations from music festivals as well as master classes engagements in Mississippi (USA) and Rio Grande do Sul (Brazil).
+Highlights of past seasons include performances of Alban Berg's Violin Concerto with the University City Symphony Orchestra, Missouri, and the première of his own Violin Concerto in the US with the Fort Lauderdale-based Symphony of the Americas, and in Europe with the Belarus State Chamber Orchestra in Minsk.

 Alejandro lives in Grand Forks with his wife, Ligia, and their children Mirko and Mila.